Updated for 2020

-Migrating a WordPress website in 2019 is not all that much different than migrating one in 2018.
+Migrating a WordPress website in 2020 is not all that much different than migrating one in 2019 or 2018.
 If you already know how to migrate a WordPress website, you might want to skip this post.

 We often get requests from clients, and even other web designers, asking how to migrate their WordPress websites.
 The process can be a bit too technical for some users.
 We’ve migrated over 500 WordPress websites over the years, so we thought we’d share what we’ve learned.

 What we’ll cover in this post:

 What to know before you begin migrating WordPress websites

 The process of migrating WordPress websites is straightforward but can be tricky.
 One little mistake, and you’ve botched the job.
 A failed WordPress migration could result in missing images, error messages, broken functionality, or a website that doesn’t load at all.

 - If the new server isn’t compatible with the scripts you’re using.

 - If you failed to update the wp-config.php file with the new database credentials.